Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

    ![](.build-1_images/102b7afe.png)
    <br/><br/>

    The server returned a 204 - No Content response.
-The call did not fail in as much as it was successful, however, the endpoint returned nothing.
+The call did not fail in as much as it was successfully routed, however, the endpoint returned nothing.
    <br/><br/>
    Let's fix that!